 "Yes, sir!"
 Simmons automatically replied as Grif smirked, encouraging a moody glare from his maroon companion.
 "What about, uh…what about the strangers, sir?"

 "They can sleep with me, I’ve got lots of practice getting extra guys into one bed!" volunteered Donut with his usual exuberance.

 "Of course you do!"
-Mahihko crowed in delight, a predatory grin spreading across his muzzle once more only to be covered by Lone when the larger wolf grabbed his partner’s muzzle with a groan.
+Mahihko crowed in delight, a predatory grin spreading across his maw once more only to be covered by Lone when the explorer grabbed his partner’s muzzle with a groan.

 "No, we’re…we’re fine outside or…you know.
 Wherever."
-Lone attempted an apologetic half-smile while restraining the smaller lupine in a near chokehold.
+Lone attempted an apologetic half-smile while shifting to grab the thief in a near chokehold.

 "I will use the upholstered duvet," Amdusias stated, more a demand than a request.
 "I require at least a modicum of comfort if you silly mortals truly wish for me to recover even a portion of my full power."

 Grif frowned immensely.
 "If that’s another word for my sofa, you better not, last thing I need is some spiky fucker putting holes in my favorite cushions!"